 - St. Antony’s College Middle East Centre

 - County Council Archives.
-Most (probably all) UK counties have their own archives (or ‘record offices’), many containing the private papers of nationally important figures (including, of course, diplomats) who happened to be native to them.
+Most if not all UK counties have their own archives (or ‘record offices’), many containing the private papers of nationally important figures, including diplomats, who happened to be native to them.
 Many are well catalogued, freely accessible to the public (normally by prior appointment), and pleasant places in which to work; for example, the Norfolk Record Office .